The Gorge of Despair Rock Climbing

 |Always check road conditions and peregrine closures MORE INFO >>>|

 The Gorge of Despair offers some of the finest back country rock climbing in the Western United States.
-The various formations which flank the sides of this beautiful hanging canyon offer fantastic routes ranging in difficulty from 4th class to 5.12.
+The formations which flank the sides of this beautiful hanging canyon offer routes ranging in difficulty from 4th class to 5.12.
 The quality of the rock is superb and the setting is spectacular.
-Isolated by a lengthy and arduous approach, climbers in The Gorge of Despair can enjoy a truly serene wilderness experience.
+Isolated by an arduous approach, climbers in The Gorge of Despair can enjoy a truly serene wilderness experience.
 At night, looking out across the Middle Fork of the Kings River and the wilderness beyond, not a single light or other trace of civilization can be seen.

 The Gorge of Despair is approached from Kings Canyon National Park.
 Take highway 180 toward Cedar Grove.
 About 8 miles after passing Grant's Grove, in Sequoia, several turnouts along the road offer good views of The Monarch Divide.
 Mt Harrington, The Silver Spur, and many of the peaks in the Gorge are visible high atop the Monarch Divide.

 The approach begins along the main highway about 1 mile west of Cedar grove.
 For the first leg, either of two trails will take you to Frypan Meadow.
 I have only used the Lewis Creek Trail for this part of the trip.
 As an alternate, the Deer Cove Trail starts further west and also will get you to Frypan Meadow by way of Wildman Meadow.
 By the Lewis Creek Trail, Frypan Meadow is about 4 miles, el. gain 3240 ft.
 From Frypan Meadow you must find the west branch of the trail, which goes up to Grizzly Lake, another 4 miles.
 The trail ends overlooking Grizzly Lake, with a fine view of the East Face of Mt Harrington.